 The Elkhart Civic Theatre, housed in a building in 1897, is haunted by ghosts carrying books and papers from shelves, levitating small things, running sewing machines, and projecting moving light shafts.
 Both staff members and theater visitors saw shadows and the presence of a floating dark-haired figure.

 When no one else is present, team members appear to have been grabbed by a phantom.
 The name of a ghost thought to live here is Percy, a.k.a.
 Percival Hilbert.
 Since they were evicted in the Depression era, he was a handyman who lived in the basement with his wife and two children.
-It is said that his spirit manifests like flowing shafts of light.
-So, we can say it is one of the top-most haunted places in Indiana to visit.
+It says that his spirit manifests like flowing shafts of light.

 7. Finch Cemetery